roop/citron/docs/api/CitronLexer.md

 **Throws:**

-  - The `onFound` and `onError` action blocks can throw errors if required, and they will be thrown up to the caller of this method.
+  - Any errors thrown in the `onFound` and `onError` action blocks will be prapagated up to the caller of this method.

 ---